1. ISBN Barcode Generator

-3. Adobe Spark for Creating Covers - Free Online Service
+3. Adobe Express - Free Online Service

-I've been using Adobe Spark to create book covers, banners, website graphics, and more for years.
+I've been using Adobe Express to create book covers, banners, website graphics, and more for years.
 I'm quite familiar with it, and for that reason alone, I haven't taken the plunge to learn another program to create graphics.

-Case in point, Canva.com (mentioned above) has an excellent graphic creating aspect to it, and I've yet to take the plunge and try that website for graphic creations.
+Case in point, Canva.com (mentioned above) has an excellent graphic-creating aspect to it, and I've yet to take the plunge and try that website for graphic creations.

 There is an upgrade for a paid Adobe Spark version; however, personally, I haven't found the need to upgrade.